KxSystems/kx-vscode/README.md

 - Execute entire file

   Takes the current file and executes it against the connected q process.
 Results are displayed in the [output window](#view-results).
-Returned data are displayed in the [kdb results window](#view-results).
+Returned data is displayed in the [kdb results window](#view-results).

 - Run q file in new q instance